asynchronous collaboration

 Asynchronous collaboration can be an incredibly powerful way to combat meeting fatigue while also increasing organizational efficiency, engagement, and innovation.
 The key is being intentional—not just canceling meetings and hoping for the best.
 With the right combination of tools and techniques, you can enable continuous collaboration, from real-time to asynchronous, idea to reality.

-Leading organizations are turning to the Lucid Visual Collaboration Suite to increase collaboration, alignment, and clarity.
-With the combination of Lucidchart’s intelligent diagramming, Lucidspark’s flexible virtual whiteboard, and advanced capabilities through team hubs, Collaborative AI, and Visual Activities, the Lucid Suite is the only visual collaboration solution that powers the entire project lifecycle.
+Leading organizations are turning to Lucid to increase async and real-time collaboration and alignment.
+With the combination of Lucidchart’s intelligent diagramming, Lucidspark’s flexible virtual whiteboard, and advanced capabilities through team hubs, Lucid AI, and Visual Activities, the Lucid Suite is the only visual collaboration solution that powers the entire project lifecycle.

 In fact, Lucid customers save an average of 2.2 meetings per week by collaborating asynchronously with Lucid.
 And according to a commissioned study conducted by Forrester Consulting on behalf of Lucid, a composite organization using Lucid avoided 146,000 of follow-up meetings, saving $2.6M (The Total Economic Impact™ Of The Lucid Visual Collaboration Suite, May 2023).